nextcloud/desktop/doc/building.rst

      cmake -DCMAKE_PREFIX_PATH=/opt/ownCloud/qt-5.10.1 -DCMAKE_INSTALL_PREFIX=/Users/path/to/client/../install/  -DNO_SHIBBOLETH=1 ..

-.. note:: For Linux builds (using qt5 libraries via build-dep) a typical setting is ``-DCMAKE_PREFIX_PATH=/opt/ownCloud/qt-5.10.1/`` - version number may vary.
+.. note:: For Linux builds (using QT5 libraries via build-dep) a typical setting is ``-DCMAKE_PREFIX_PATH=/opt/ownCloud/qt-5.10.1/`` - version number may vary.
+For Linux builds using system dependencies -DCMAKE_PREFIX_PATH is not needed.

 .. note:: You must use absolute paths for the ``include`` and ``library``
          directories.